usdoj-crt/beta-ada/_pages/_topics/telehealth.md

 ---
+publish-date: 2022-09-16 00:00:00
 title: Telehealth
-description: This page is designed to assist healthcare providers who offer telehealth services to give patients with disabilities the same opportunity to participate in telehealth as individuals without disabilities and persons with disabilities better understand their right to equal access to telehealth.
+description: This page is designed to assist healthcare providers who offer telehealth services to give patients with disabilities the same opportunity to participate in telehealth as individuals without disabilities and persons with disabilities better understand their right to equal access to telehealth. short title: Telehealth
-lead: |-
-  The ADA prohibits healthcare providers from discriminating on the basis of disability.
+lead: The ADA prohibits healthcare providers from discriminating on the basis of disability.
 This is true when health care is provided in person or through “telehealth.”
+featured: true
 print: true
-featured: true
+related-content: true
+tags:
+  - medical care
 card:
   title: Telehealth
   title_alt: telehealth
-  description: |-
-    The ADA prohibits healthcare providers from discriminating on the basis of disability.
+  description: The ADA prohibits healthcare providers from discriminating on the
+    basis of disability.
 This is true when health care is provided in person or through “telehealth.”
   image: landing/telehealth.jpg
-  alt: "photo of a person on a video call with a doctor"
+  alt: photo of a person on a video call with a doctor
   href: /topics/telehealth/
-publish-date: 2022-09-16 00:00:00
-tags:
-  - medical care
-related-content: true
+  title alt: Telehealth
+  position: center
 ---
 ## What is telehealth?

-TEST
+TEST123

 Telehealth is health care that is provided by video, phone, or other electronic methods.
 Telehealth includes virtual appointments with healthcare providers, messages that are sent to and from healthcare providers through an electronic portal, and at-home health monitors that help healthcare providers track their patients’ symptoms.